ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     possible to limit scan to a number of gis with option -l.
 If snpdb is provided, all variants of alleles are used to compute hash values, as well as regular IUPACna ambiguities of the sequences in database.
-Option -A controls maximum number of alternative readings of the same word.
+Option -A controls maximum number of ambiguities in the same window.

     Alignments are seeded by hash and may be extended from 5' to 3' end by one of the three algorithms: